sonatype-nexus-community/terraform-provider-sonatyperepo/docs/resources/routing_rule.md

 ### Required

 - `description` (String) Description of the routing rule (required by Nexus API)
-- `matchers` (List of String) Regular expressions used to identify request paths that are allowed or blocked (depending on mode)
+- `matchers` (Set of String) Regular expressions used to identify request paths that are allowed or blocked (depending on mode)
 - `mode` (String) Determines what should be done with requests when their path matches any of the matchers.
 Valid values: ALLOW, BLOCK
 - `name` (String) Name of the routing rule